deficollective/defiscan/src/content/protocols/pendle.md

 The cross-chain architecture adds further complexity, as the governance can add destination contracts on other chains through `PendleMsgSendEndpointUpg` for synchronizing vePENDLE balances and voting results, potentially affecting reward distributions across the entire cross-chain ecosystem.

-> Upgradeability score: H
+> Upgradeability score: High

 ## Autonomy

 Pendle V2 operates autonomously on Ethereum with self-contained oracles for core functions.
 Its only dependency is LayerZero for cross-chain communications, using Google Cloud as the default validator.
 If this infrastructure fails, users cannot synchronize vePENDLE positions across chains (Ethereum, Arbitrum, Mantle, Base, Optimism, BNB Chain), losing reward boosts up to 250% and disrupting incentive voting, though core protocol functions and user funds remain secure.

-> Autonomy score: M
+> Autonomy score: Medium

 ## Exit Window

 No timelocks exist for Pendle's proxied contracts except for the `PENDLE` token (7-day delay).
 Critical functions can be executed immediately by governance multisigs without notice to users, creating vulnerability windows especially for cross-chain positions and monthly reward distributions.

-> Exit window score: H
+> Exit window score: High

 ## Accessibility

 Users can only access Pendle through a single user interface: [app.pendle.finance](https://app.pendle.finance).
 Currently, there is no backup solution in case the interface is shut down or users are censored.

-> Accessibility score: H
+> Accessibility score: High

+## Conclusion

+# Reviewer Notes

-# Technical Analysis
+# Protocol Analysis

-## Dependencies
+# Dependencies

 The Pendle V2 protocol exhibits a high degree of autonomy for its core operations on Ethereum, with critical external dependencies limited to cross-chain functionality.